 ROLE OF THE BOARD OF EDUCATION

-The Oakwood City School District is governed by a five member School Board, elected at large and serving four-year terms.
+Oakwood Schools is governed by a five-member School Board, elected at large and serving four-year terms.

 All Board members maintain an email address to easily facilitate constituent communication.
 If you wish to contact a Board Member, please click on his/her name above.